genestack/user-tutorials/source/tutorials/WES_data_analysis/mapping-reads-onto-a-reference-genome-2.rst

 .. youtube:: https://www.youtube.com/watch?v=hCGkOYQfH5g

-When mappings will be complete, open all 4 files in Genome browser to compare their `read coverage`_.
+When mappings are complete, open all 4 files in Genome browser to compare their `read coverage`_.
 Let's look for specific gene or region, for example, HBA1 and HBA2 genes encoding alpha-globin chains of hemoglobin.
 With WGS technology, you can see coverage in both protein-coding and non-coding